 Vary Massage Modalities to Avoid Injury

 If you can educate your clients on the benefits of the lighter modalities, you can save yourself some grief.
-Many people think that only very deep, or hard massage will help them.
+Many people think that only very deep or hard massage will help them.
 Often this just bruises the muscles and causes further scaring and damage to the client.
-Many times, lymphatic massage, and lighter techniques are more beneficial.
-They may not “feel” as if anything is happening, but lighter myofascial work can be more beneficial than going in with everything you have.
+Many times, lymphatic massage and lighter techniques are more beneficial.
+They may not “feel” as if anything is happening, but lighter myofascial work can be more useful than going in with everything you have.
 Getting clients to understand why deep work isn’t always the best is a matter of cultivating and educating.
 But choosing and blending modalities is a topic for another article.

 Massage Certification for California Bodyworkers

 Different states require different numbers of hours.
 Usually, it is somewhere between 300 and 1000 hours to get started.
 But if you think you might want to relocate it is better to get 1000 hours and take the national board certification through the NCBTMB.
 Many cruise ship jobs require national certification.
 Here is a list of all the different state requirements.